dpeerlab/Vectra_Imaging_pipeline/technical_notes.md

 #### 3.2.
 Cell typing [Notebook](./notebook/3.2.Cell_typing.ipynb)

-Here we will inspect the distribution of cellular features and do cell typing.
-Then we visualize the cell in each cluster to tune the cell typing parameters.
+This step inspects the distribution of cellular features, performs cell typing, and then visualizes the cells in each cluster to tune cell typing parameters.

 Step 1.
 Load the feature DataFrame.

 Step 2.
 Display the distribution of the sum, mean and area of the signals.

 Step 3.
-Based on the distribution, find a cutoff for the average signal and the area of signals.
-After that, based on the co-expression pattern, allow only one of the expression be positive based on the property of the markers.
-E.g., for strong T cell expression with tumor signals, it is likely a T cell in tumor region.
-So we will assign it as a T cell and remove tumor expression.
+Based on the distribution, find a cutoff for the average signal and the signal area.
+Next, based on the co-expression pattern, allow the expression of only one marker to be positive based on known properties.
+For example, strong T-cell expression signals within a tumor region are likely to represent T cells, so they should be assigned as T cells and tumor expression should be removed.

 Step 4.
 Visualize the positive example of each channel.
 And re-tune the cell typing parameters based on the visualization results.